elb0/elb0.github.io/_posts/2017-09-27-BNZ-challenge.md

 title: "BNZ Data Challenge Recruitment Event"
 ---

-Notes and ideas from a BNZ recruitment event for anyone who was curious about what went on.
-The event was held 27 Sept 2017 and was targetted at future data scientists.
-I'm on [Twitter](https://twitter.com/Liza_Bolton) if you have any questions, or check out www.dataembassy.co.nz for more general stuff.
+Notes and ideas from a BNZ recruitment event for data scientists on 27 Sept 2017 for anyone who was curious about what went on.
+I'm on [Twitter](https://twitter.com/Liza_Bolton) if you have any questions, or check out [my website](www.dataembassy.co.nz) for more general stuff.

 ## Liza's one sentence summary
 BNZ's Analytics and Insights team seems like a **great employment option** for data literate folks, but make sure you bring your **well-rounded** A-game, **data crunching alone is not enough**.